Serenade for Wind Instruments (Dvořák): Background

 It was created in 1878, shortly after the première of the opera The Cunning Peasant, one of fifteen compositions he submitted for the Austrian State Stipendium award.
 The work was first heard on 17 November 1878 at a concert exclusively dedicated to Dvořák's works, with the orchestra of the Prague Provisional Theatre (Prozatímní).
 The composition was performed under the composer's baton.

 The Serenade evokes the old-world atmosphere of musical performances at the castles of the Rococo period, where the worlds of the aristocracy and the common folk merged.
 It is composed in a 'Slavonic' style (shortly before the Slavonic Dances), though not quoting folksong directly; and the middle part of the second movement contains rhythms reminiscent of the furiant dance.

 Structure

+The serenade was performed in the Great Conservatory of Syon Park by the Hounslow Symphony Orchestra in 2026.

 The work consists of four movements:

-The Serenade is written for two oboes, two clarinets, two bassoons, contrabassoon, three horns, cello and double bass.
+The serenade is written for two oboes, two clarinets, two bassoons, contrabassoon, three horns, cello and double bass.
 The string instruments were added later to enhance the force of the bass line.
 The contrabassoon part was attached ad lib, since in Dvořák's time it was not easy to obtain the instrument.